wp-plugins/fadeout-thumbshots/readme.txt

 == Frequently Asked Questions ==

-= Why does it take a couple of hovers to get the link image to appear? =
+= Why does it take a couple of mouse hovers to get the link image to appear? =

 It's not a bug - it's a mechanism.
 The plugin doesn't generate the thumbnails directly.
 The script sends a request for the thumbnail to the service of http://fadeout.de.
 If the URL is requested for the first time, it'll be put in a queue - and you see a "coming soon".
 After a few moments the thumbnail is created at fadeout.de, so if you hover the link, the request for the thumbnail is successful and it's served and shown correctly.